Hiking in El Chalten: Everything You Need to Know

 We had a rental car but there are private transfers and guided tours like this one you can hire.

-The hike has an entry fee as the entire trail is on private property but it only cost us the equivalent of a few dollars at the time (February 2021).
+The hike has an entry fee as the entire trail is on private property but it only cost us the equivalent of a few dollars at the time (way back in February 2021).

 The trailhead is right by the free parking lot next to the cafe (pop into the cafe post-hike for hot chocolate!).
-We paid at the kiosk selling snacks, you can’t miss it.
+We paid our entry fee at the kiosk selling snacks, you can’t miss it.

-It’s an easy hike through a forest and it’s completely different than anything you’ll see in El Chalten.
-It’s humid, moss-covered, and gorgeous.
+It’s an easy hike through a forest and it’s completely different than anything you’ll see in El Chalten as it’s a temperate forest.

 The first half of the hike is pretty steady and all of the elevation gain hits you at the end but it’s short.
 Luckily, there are ropes strung up on the trees to help you pull yourself up.
 The hike back is complete descent and a breeze.